 Those serene stretches of lakes, canals and lagoons make the backwaters of Kerala everyone’s dream destination.
 The peaceful and picturesque palm-lined settings are the epitome of calmness and the houseboats on it of quiet relaxation.

 But come the harvest festival – Onam, and these serpentine waterways swap their stillness with bursts of energy and adrenaline rush with races of chundan vallam (snake boat).
-This year, however, the popular snake boat races of Kerala are getting bigger and better with the inaugural Champions Boat League (CBL), starting August 10.
-The teams will fight each other in 12 races over 12 weeks on 12 locations for a winner’s prize purse of Rs 25 lakh.
+This year, however, the popular snake boat races of Kerala have got bigger and better with the inaugural Champions Boat League (CBL), starting August 31.
+The teams fight each other in 12 races over 12 weeks on 12 locations for a winner’s prize purse of Rs 25 lakh.
 The following two teams at the podium will bag Rs 15 lakh and Rs 10 lakh respectively.

 Boat races – Synonymous with Kerala